Best For

 The Winkbed has better cooling, lower levels of motion transfer, faster material response time, and better edge support (for both sitting and lying).
 Sex performance was also better than average thanks to the higher bounce and better edge support.

-Winkbed has a 14″ thick profile which gives it outstanding pressure relief for a wide range of sleepers with varying body weights and sleeping positions.
+Winkbed has a 14″ thick profile and a 5.0″ thick foam comfort layer.
+The thicker than average comfort layer creates outstanding pressure relief for a wide range of sleepers with varying body weights and sleeping positions.

 Neutral Factors

-This mattress has deep sinkage on the Luxury Firm version and Extremely Deep sinkage on the soft.
-If you don’t like sinkage and contour, this could be a disadvantage for you, but many sleepers (especially side sleepers) may enjoy the feel.
+This mattress has deep sinkage on the Luxury Firm version and extremely deep sinkage on the softer version.
+If you don’t like sinkage and contour, this could be a disadvantage for you, but many sleepers (especially side sleepers) will enjoy the feel.

-Bounce levels are high on the Luxury Firm version and moderate on the Soft version.
-Although we didn’t test it, I would imagine the Firm version would have higher levels of bounce.
+Bounce levels are moderate on the Luxury Firm and Softer.
+Although we didn’t test it, I would imagine the Firm version would have higher levels of bounce due to additional pushback and support that a firmer mattress provides.

 Disadvantages